ega-wave/hide_private/README.md

 ```

 If you are lucky, this program runs as you expected.

+CAUTION:

-It is NOT PORTABLE!
+It is UNPORTABLE code!
+You may have trouble during compiling or executing.

-Happy Hacking!
+Please be careful! and Happy Hacking!